binaryphile/docker-redmine/README.md

 Ruby 2.0.0-p247 and all dependencies are included in the container, so running it doesn't require any bundling or software installation.

-The container is configured to put logs and Redmine file attachments on your local filesystem via mounting the current directory in the container.
+The container is configured to put logs, Redmine file attachments and the application's secret_token file  on your local filesystem via mounting the current directory in the container.

 Any modifications to Redmine, including adding plugins, require rebuilding the container, which the scripts given here help simplify.

-## Demo (Development Mode)

-If you just want to take Redmine out for a test drive, it's simple to run this container in Rails' development mode:

-    ./demo.sh

-Then, on your local host, point your web browser at
-<http://localhost:3000/>.
-Admin login is `admin`, password `admin`.

-## Production/Custom Usage
+## Usage

-### Development
+### Development with Redmine (not development mode)

 Running a [Rails] app in a Docker container is a bit more involved than a regular package, so these instructions are bound to be a little more